m19o/M19O.github.io/_posts/2025-03-08-Phishing-LLMs.md

 ---
 published: true
-title: Phish the LLM: Hacking Email Summarizers
+title: "Phishing LLMs: Hacking email summarizers"
+description: "Phishing LLMs with prompt injections"
+keywords: "phishing LLMs, prompt injection, CTF, LLM security, email summarizer hack"
-date: 2025-03-08 05:10:00 +0200
+date: 2025-03-08
 categories: [LLM]
-tags: LLM
+Tag: LLM
 ---
+<h1>Phishing LLMs is a thing, and I'm here to mess with email summarizers specifically</h1>

 Phishing LLMs is a thing, and I'm here to mess with email summarizers specifically.
 Call it AI red teaming, adversarial ML, or social engineering.
 I don’t care.

 I Jumped in the LLMail-inject CTF hosted by MSRC.
 So here is the story.

-# Narrative
+<h2>Narrative</h2>

 This picture shows a simplified view of how prompts flow through the application that handles communication between you and the model.
 In this challenge, they used [Prompt_shield](https://github.com/Azure-Samples/AzureAIContentSafety), so I replicated the entire setup on my machine.

 <img src="https://i.ibb.co/jPvhvhmY/Narritave.jpg" alt="Narritave" border="0">

-## Trial and Error
+<h2>Trial and Error</h2>

 Most hacking relies on trial and error to understand what happens behind the scenes when you type commands, send requests, create files, or delete files .. etc